Bio

 Lucy has successfully authored and delivered over 12 full length publications on innovative architecture, urban design, adaptive masterplanning and creative placemaking including the Meridian Water Placebook for Enfield Council (2018-), and the 313 page book Masterplanning Futures, for Routledge, 2012, which won the Urban Design Group Book of the Year Award, 2014; Recoded City: Co-creating urban futures, with Thomas Ermacora (Routledge, 2016); New Arcadians: emerging UK architects (Merrell, 2012), and Anglo Files: UK architecture’s rising generation (Thames & Hudson, 2005).
 She has been editorial director for over 30 publications including 4D Hyperlocal: a Cultural Toolkit for the Open-Source City (Wiley/AD), Home Front (Wiley/AD) on new public housing.
 Lucy’s publications are based on her original international research, including field trips to locations such as Chengdu; Queensland; Copenhagen; NYC; Mexico City; São Paulo; Rio; Istanbul; and Tokyo, as well as across the UK.

-Lucy is the founder and creative director of Urbanista, her webzine on liveable urbanism, created to fill a gap in high quality specialist media analysis of tools and processes.
-She writes for the leading UK industry titles New London Quarterly, Architects’ Journal, Architectural Review and Architecture Today.
-She has researched and written numerous published features for specialist architecture and design magazine titles globally over three decades and for national newspapers, 1990-, including The Guardian, The Financial Times and The Scotsman, drawing on her own global research trips.
-Lucy’s magazine clients over the years have included: AD (UK), RIBAJournal (UK), RocaGallery.com (on architecture and design, the future and the sustainable world), Landscape (UK), World Architecture (UK), Blueprint (UK), Building Design (UK), Harvard Design Magazine (US), OculusAIA (US), Architectural Record (US), Metropolis (US), Archis (NL), Volume (NL), Domus (IT), Platform (IT),The Plan (IT), Design Report (DE), A+U (JP), Indesign (AUS) and Habitus (AUS).
+Lucy is the founder and creative director of Urbanista.org, her webzine on liveable urbanism, created in 2013 to fill a gap in high quality specialist media analysis of urbanist tools and processes.
+She has published a number of articles in the leading UK industry titles New London Quarterly, Architects’ Journal, Architectural Review and Architecture Today, and, over three decades from 1987-2017, a wealth of others for specialist architecture and design magazine titles globally including The Guardian, The Financial Times and The Scotsman, drawing on her own extensive international research trips.
+During this period Lucy’s magazine clients have included: AD (UK), RIBAJournal (UK), RocaGallery.com (on architecture and design, the future and the sustainable world), Landscape (UK), World Architecture (UK), Blueprint (UK), Building Design (UK), Harvard Design Magazine (US), OculusAIA (US), Architectural Record (US), Metropolis (US), Archis (NL), Volume (NL), Domus (IT), Platform (IT), The Plan (IT), Design Report (DE), A+U (JP), Indesign (AUS) and Habitus (AUS).

-As an artistic director Lucy has curated, directed and delivered hundreds of successful and innovative creative projects of different scales of public value for international clients, cultural organisations, academia, publishing and medical and cultural charities, meeting goals on time and on budget.
-Focusing on architecture, urban and interactive design and the visual arts, these include more than 30 popular and groundbreaking exhibitions internationally, including the 2015 exhibition Urbanistas: women innovators in architecture, urban and landscape design she curated for Roca Design Gallery, London, which was successfully staged at the venue and at the Core, Science Central, Newcastle, in collaboration with Northern Architecture, developers Igloo and Creative Space Management.
+Focusing on architecture, urban and interactive design and the visual arts, these include more than 30 popular and groundbreaking exhibitions internationally, including Phoenix Rising: Visions for Rebuilding Ukraine, co-curated with Arthur Kay (Building Centre, 2025-26)’ Retrofit 23: Towards Deep Retrofit of Architecture at Scale (Building Centre, 2023); and the 2015 exhibition Urbanistas: women innovators in architecture, urban and landscape design she curated for Roca Design Gallery, London, which was successfully staged at the venue and at the Core, Science Central, Newcastle, in collaboration with Northern Architecture, developers Igloo and Creative Space Management.

 Space Invaders: new British architecture, the exhibition she co-curated for the British Council with Pedro Gadanho, Director of the Museum of Art, Architecture and Technology, Lisbon, toured globally for 3 years (2001-3).
 The major exhibition Kid size: the material world of childhood she co-curated with Vitra Design Museum, Germany, toured globally to museums and galleries for 8 years (1997-2005), accruing significant levels of revenue she generated in close collaboration with fellow team members from participating venues.
-Lucy was Commissioner and Curator of ‘The near and the far, fixed and in flux’, the UK pavilion for the XIX Milan Triennale, 1996.
+Lucy was Commissioner and Curator of ‘The near and the far, fixed and in flux’, the UK pavilion for the XIX Milan Triennale, 1996 (pictured below).

-Engaging public talks on topical aspects of architecture and urban design are an ideal way to convey current thinking and ongoing international research, and advocate for best practice, and Lucy has recently made presentations as part of Post-COVID Cities: Reinventing World Cities, staged by AIA NYC (2021), and at the Architectural Association (2022); London Design Biennale 2018 (Latvia Day); 3rd Nordic Urban Lab2018; Qatar University, Sustainable Urbanism New Directions Workshop 2016; World Cities Culture Shanghai Symposium 2016; AIA NYC Center for Architecture; ANCB Berlin; Moscow Urban Forum 2016; Strelka Institute, Moscow; Smart City Forum, Barcelona and Casablanca; COAC and IAAC, Barcelona; Amsterdam School of Creative Leadership; Pakhuis de Zwijger, Amsterdam, and de Baak (Dutch public sector management organisation); Venice Architecture Biennale; TEDx Vienna; Royal Society of Arts; Barbican Centre, London; Lime Wharf cultural innovation hub, London; RIBA, London; Royal College of Art; Architectural Association, London; University of Westminster; UCL London; University of Plymouth; Yorkshire Forward; Syracuse University, NY; UCLA, Los Angeles; University of Houston; ETH Zurich (Territorial Encounters, Future Cities Laboratory); University of Rome; Swedish Association of Architects; University of Tampere; National Council of Architecture, Finland, and the Institute of Malaysian Architects, Kuala Lumpur.
+She has given talks at the London Design Biennale 2018 as part of Latvia Day, for the Latvian Embassy; a keynote at 3rd Nordic Urban Lab2018; at Qatar UniversitySustainable Urbanism New Directions Workshop 2016; the World Cities Culture Shanghai Symposium 2016; AIA NYC Center for Architecture (Masterplanning Futures: Adaptive Planning in the 21st Century); ANCB Berlin; the Moscow Urban Forum 2016; Strelka Institute, Moscow (see image below); Smart City Forum, Barcelona and Casablanca; COAC and IAAC, Barcelona; Amsterdam School of Creative Leadership; Pakhuis de Zwijger, Amsterdam, and de Baak (Dutch public sector management organisation); Venice Architecture Biennale; TEDx Vienna; Second Nature, the Datum: KL International Architectural Design Conference staged by the Institute of Malaysian Architects, Kuala Lumpur (2010); Royal Society of Arts; Barbican Centre, London; Lime Wharf cultural innovation hub, London; RIBA, London; Royal College of Art; Architectural Association, London; University of Westminster; UCL London; University of Plymouth; Yorkshire Forward; Syracuse University, NY; UCLA, Los Angeles; University of HoustonETH Zurich (Territorial Encounters, Future Cities Laboratory, 2012); University of Rome; Swedish Association of Architects; University of Tampere; National Council of Architecture, Finland.

 She continues to regularly review a wide range of buildings, building types and urban plans nationally and internationally in the course of her consultancy work and for the specialist media.
 Read her discussion of the award-winning planning project Rectory Farm in Hounslow by Carmody Groarke and Vogt Architects in the April 2018 issue of Architectural Review here, and her critical analysis of Grenfell for Roca Gallery, Sept 2018 here.

 Lucy was elected an Honorary Fellow of RIBA in 2010, a lifetime honour, for her contribution to architectural culture globally.
-She has a PhD from London Metropolitan University’s School of Art, Architecture and Design, ‘From Masterplanning to Adaptive Planning: understanding the contemporary tools and processes for civic urban order’, and an MA(RCA) in Cultural History, from the Royal College of Art.
+She has a PhD from London Metropolitan University’s School of Art, Architecture and Design, ‘From Masterplanning to Adaptive Planning: understanding the contemporary tools and processes for civic urban order’, and an MA(RCA) in Cultural History from the Royal College of Art.